Ardyp/Everything/README.md

 pip install -r requirements.txt
 ```

+3. Create a `.env` file with your configuration.
+At a minimum set
+`GOOGLE_MAPS_API_KEY=<your key>` or set `MOCK_LOCATION_SERVICE=true` to enable
+mock responses.
+If the key is missing and mock mode is not enabled, the
+location service will raise a `RuntimeError` on startup.

-3. Run the application:
+4. Run the application:
 ```bash
 uvicorn main:app --reload
 ```

-4. Access the API documentation:
+5. Access the API documentation:
 - OpenAPI UI: http://localhost:8000/docs
 - ReDoc: http://localhost:8000/redoc